 - emergency and evacuation procedures

-- copies or relevant approvals detailed in 3 above.
+- copies or relevant approvals detailed in the above.

 Note: if the relevant information is not provided before the event, the permit may not be issued.